privacybydesign/pbdf-website/pages/en/demo-en.md

   nl: /demo
 ---

-This page describes how IRMA can be used to disclose attributes for different purposes.
+This page describes different possible applications of IRMA, both for disclosing relevant information about yourself and for digital signing.
 With each of the buttons below additional information is provided.

 Log in with e-mail address
 :   <a class="button" href="/demo-en/mail">E-mail log in</a>